 EXSC 215.
-Testing and Prescription, 4 hours, Fall
+Testing and Prescription, 4 credits, Fall

-This course will provide an overview of the relationship of exercise to cardiorespiratory function, body composition, muscular strength/endurance, and flexibility within the general population, as well as testing protocols and procedures for assessing each component of human performance.
-Alaboratory component providing students firsthand experience performing, testing, and assessing the body cardiorespiratory function, composition, muscular strength/endurance, and flexibility of classmates.
+This course will provide an overview of the relationship of exercise to cardiorespiratory function, body composition, strength/endurance, and flexibility within the general population, as well as testing protocols and procedures for assessing each component of human performance.
+Alaboratory component providing students firsthand experience performing, testing, and assessing the cardiorespiratory function, body composition, strength/endurance, and flexibility of classmates.
 While learning the appropriate testing protocols and procedures for each component of human performance.
+Prerequisites: BIOL 207.

 EXSC 226.
-Concepts in Exercise and Sport Behavior, 3 hours, Fall
+Concepts in Exercise and Sport Behavior, 3 credits, Fall